B.C. health officials to provide Thursday coronavirus update

-Health officials are set to provide a Thursday update on British Columbia’s response to the novel coronavirus pandemic.
+B.C. health officials are scheduled to provide their latest update on the province’s novel coronavirus response at 3 p.m. on Thursday.

-The update comes a day after the province announced it will move to Phase 3 of its plan to restart the economy.

-B.C.
-Premier John Horgan said Wednesday that the gradual transition into the third phase, which allows hotels, motels, spas, resorts, hostels, RV parks, provincial campgrounds and the film industry to resume operations after being shut down or restricted since March.
+Global News will stream the briefing live here on our website and on our Facebook page, and carry it on BC1.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]